LukeV37/Pileup_Project/pythia/README.md

 To edit the number of events or other parameters of the simluation, modify the code in the `src` folder accordingly.

-Many of the pythia settings can be directly configured in the `cmnd` file.
+Many of the pythia settings can be directly configured in the `cmnd` file in the `src` folder.

 The root or hepmc files will be written to the `output` folder.